MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 **ASSIGNMENTS**:

-- Read Borges and Baudrillard (in that order, see readings folder)
-- Read this article on [When Google Goes Blind](http://www.atlasobscura.com/articles/investigating-censored-spots-on-google-earth)
-- Add at least one geojson layer to your map(s):
-	- Use geojson data that you have gathered from somewhere else.
-	- As usual, push your map online and send me the link before class.
 - Keep your Moves data running!

 #### Week Three - February 6
 *An overview of map projections, dealing more with data and geodata*

-- Discussion + go over last week's reading
-- Last week's assignment
-- Demonstration: More on finding, converting, and working with data.
+- Overview of mapping tools, when to use what
+- Leaflet/Mapbox, adding and manipulating data for slippy maps

-**ASSIGNMENTS**: [to come]
+**ASSIGNMENTS**:

+- Reading:
+- Export your Moves data from the [website](https://accounts.moves-app.com/signin)
+	- Note: if you didn't create an account before, you will have to go to the app and create one now (click the small M in the lower right corner > settings > create account)
+- Create a map with it.
+Just as we did in class, make the data more legible by accessing the underlying geojson and changing the styles.
+What is interesting?
+What is missing?
+	- If you want a more advanced challenge: display night vs daytime trips, add a legend for toggling the displays, or try animating the paths.

 #### Week Four - February 13
 *Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*

-- Discussion + last week's assignment
+- Discussion of reading + quickly go over last week's assignment
-- Demonstration: Visual tools for thinking about maps.
-Tilemill, more on Mapbox, [ColorBrewer](http://colorbrewer2.org/) (and vice versa).
+- Demonstration: CartoDB + Mapbox (what we did last week, but easier)
+- QGIS overview for manipulating data and styles

 **ASSIGNMENTS**: [to come]